 What has the programme accomplished so far?
 In 2015 we announced our global targets for reducing our operational footprint.
 To support this, we have successfully developed our Environmental Management System and Environmental Approach to reduce our global environmental footprint and increase awareness around the opportunities and impacts of energy use, business travel, waste, water and sustainable procurement.

 Projects like this have not only helped us in becoming more environmentally friendly but have also drawn the attention of industry analyses.
-In 2016, we received one of the highest ratings for sustainability from Sustainalytics and the highest ratings possible for environmental reporting and climate strategy on the Dow Jones Sustainability index.
+In 2018, we received perfect scores for environmental reporting and climate strategy in ratings from the Dow Jones Sustainability Indices.
 We also achieved the highest possible score on CDP’s climate change assessment, receiving the Euronext/CDP Leadership award and being included in the ‘A-list’.

 However, there is still work to be done, so the Environmental Programme is focused on continuously improving our environmental performance in the following areas: